stacks-network/docs/_develop/zero_to_dapp_3.md

 {:.no_toc}

 At this point, your kingdom is isolated.
-If you know another kingdom, you can add subjects from that kingdom but other kingdoms can access your subjects.
+If you know another kingdom, you can add subjects from that kingdom but other kingdoms can't access your subjects.
 In this section, you use a free GitHub account to add your kingdom to the Blockstack kingdom.